Getting Started with OpenTelemetry Visualization - A Practical Guide

 OpenTelemetry: An open-source observability framework that provides a standardized way to collect and export telemetry data from your applications and infrastructure.

 The OpenTelemetry specification has design and implementation guidelines for how the instrumentation libraries should be implemented.
-In addition, it provides client libraries in all the major programming languages which follow the specification.
+In addition, it provides client libraries (commonly known as SDKs) in all the major programming languages that follow the specification.

 Telemetry Data: This includes: